orbisgis/geoclimate/docs/results/RSU_INDICATORS.md

 **Description**: Effective terrain class from the effective terrain roughness length (z0).
 The classes are defined according to the Davenport lookup Table (cf Table 5 in Stewart and Oke, 2012)

-**Method**: `xxxxxxx`

-**Warning**: the Davenport definition defines a class for a given z0 value.
+**Method**: The Davenport definition defines a class for a unique z0 value (instead of a range).
 Then there is no definition of the z0 range corresponding to a certain class.
-Then we have arbitrarily defined the z0 value corresponding to a certain Davenport class as the average of each interval, and the boundary between two classes is defined as the arithmetic average between the z0 values of each class.
-A definition of the interval based on the profile of class = f(z0) could lead to different results (especially for classes 3, 4 and 5).
+We have arbitrarily defined the boundary between two classes as the arithmetic average between the z0 values of each class.

+**Warning**: The choice for the interval boundaries has been made arbitrarily.
+A definition of the interval based on a log profile of class = f(z0) could lead to different results (especially for classes 3, 4 and 5).

 **References**: